Column: No majors, but a major finish by Rory McIlroy

 Check.

-Because of his birdie on the 18th hole of the third round, that put him in the final group with Koepka, who beat him soundly in Memphis.
+Because of his birdie on the 18th hole of the third round, he was in the final group with Koepka, who beat him soundly in Memphis.
 That was a strong memory, and being at East Lake, he still thought about the 74 he shot in the final round a year ago while paired with Woods.

 "I thought about the final group with Tiger last year, the final group with Brooks in Memphis a few weeks ago, and I really wanted to go out there and play well and really take it to him," McIlroy said.
 "And I did that for the most part.
 I shot 66 on a really tough golf course and got the job done."